Website Colors: Red vs Blue

 While doing this, I noticed that some colors were much more popular than others.
 Red, for example, was heavily used (which I already knew, see rubrication), and so I guess the secret is out about the efficacy of red in web design, but I was a little surprised to realize that blue was so heavily used (I had mostly associated it with Google/Facebook)—but also orange is surprisingly common beyond just “the orange site”…?
 Meanwhile, purple appears to be increasingly popular, particularly for sites which are adopting a dark esthetic (at the risk of coming off as overly edgy3).
 I suppose if you default to black backgrounds, you don’t have to provide a separate dark mode!

 Meanwhile, if there are popular colors, there must be unpopular ones too.
 Green seemed underrepresented, considering how associated it is with technology and green’s general positive connotations.
 And the absence of yellow or brown was striking.
-This makes me wonder if perhaps designers should consider trying to mine the yellow-brown space more, rather than continue herding into red/blue?
+This makes me wonder if perhaps designers should consider trying to mine the yellow–brown range more, rather than continue herding into red/blue?

 After I finished up, I decided to investigate a little more rigorously, and pulled out all the raw RGB codes, before we did any kind of perceptual adjustment to make them nice link-colors.4 This resulted in ~225 unique color uses.